Smoking in Australia

 Smoking in Australia is restricted by both federal and state and territory law which bans smoking in enclosed public places, workplaces, in areas of public transport including airports and in some situations where children are present.

 Tobacco smoking has been the most common form of smoking in Australia, but the proportion of the population who smoke daily has declined significantly to single digit rates as of 2023.
 Data collected by the Cancer Council of Victoria and the Australian Institute of Health and Welfare's National Drug Strategy Household Surveys in 2015 showed the most common form of tobacco smoked in Australia was factory made cigarettes.
 A study conducted by the International Tobacco Control (ITC) in 2006 showed "roll your own tobacco" was being utilised by 24% of smokers, who were more likely to be male and have lower levels of income and education than other smokers.

 Unbranded loose tobacco, sometimes known as chop-chop in Australia, sold illegally without government taxation, was used by 9% of smokers in 2023 according to the National Drug Strategy Household Survey in that year.
-The high level of taxation through the tobacco excise, intended to reduce smoking rates, has made 'chop-chop' more attractive as a cheaper option and therefore utilised as an alternative to factory made cigarettes.
+The high level of tobacco taxation, intended to reduce smoking rates, has made 'chop-chop' more attractive as a cheaper option and therefore utilised as an alternative to factory made cigarettes.
 Unlike other forms of smoking, the use of e-cigarettes or vapes has been increasing in Australia, with the proportion of the population who used a vape daily rising from 0.5% in 2016 to 3.5% in 2023, with 7% of the population considering themselves a current user.

 Cannabis is another drug which can be smoked, including rolled in a cigarette.
 Cannabis in Australia is legal for use in some doctor-prescribed medicines, including via smoking.
 Recreational use of cannabis is illegal except in the Australian Capital Territory where it has been decriminalised.
 In 2023, 11.5% of the population had used cannabis recreationally within the last 12 months.